rackspace/php-opencloud/docs/getting-started-openstack.md

 Consult our [documentation](https://github.com/rackspace/php-opencloud/tree/master/docs/userguide) about other services you can use, like [Keystone](https://github.com/rackspace/php-opencloud/tree/master/docs/userguide/Identity) or [Swift](https://github.com/rackspace/php-opencloud/tree/master/docs/userguide/ObjectStore).
-If you have any questions or troubles, feel free to e-mail sdk-support@rackspace.com or open a Github issue with details.
+If you have any questions or troubles, feel free to contact us at https://developer.rackspace.com/support/ or open a Github issue with details.